 Accelerating green aviation

 Accelerating green aviation requires innovation and that innovation is empowered by digital technology.
 The development of aeronautic hydrogen technologies goes far beyond the technology exploration that has been conducted up until now, with the goal of reaching commercial deployment in the next 20 years.
 It implies major changes impacting almost all the aeronautic engineering domains, like structures, systems, airworthiness, safety, operations, value chains, manufacturing, etc., generating unique and new aeronautic engineering challenges.
 It will require accelerating all the possible research and development (R&D) methods and tools to achieve industrial maturity quickly.
-Learn how Simenter solutions help accelerate the transition to sustainable, climate-neutral aircraft.
+Learn how Simcenter solutions help accelerate the transition to sustainable, climate-neutral aircraft.

 Green aircraft design